Fluticasone/vilanterol (By breathing)

-- Use this medicine at the same time every day exactly as directed.
+- Take your medicine as directed.
+Your dose may need to be changed several times to find what works best for you.
+Use this medicine at the same time every day exactly as directed.
 Never use it more often than your doctor told you to.

 - This medicine is a powder that is used with its own inhaler device.
 Keep the medicine in the foil tray until you are ready to use the inhaler.

 - Each time you open the cover of the inhaler and hear a click, the inhaler is ready to use.
 Do not close the cover again until you have taken your dose.
 You will lose the dose if you open and close the cover without inhaling the medicine.